TreeHacks/hackpack-web-frontend/readme.md

 export default rootReducer;
 ```

 This is again a lot of code.
 At the top, we have some logic to initialize `entries` in localStorage if it is either empty or invalid.
+Usually you wouldn't run into any errors, but there are some edge cases where your localStorage object may go haywire.

 Then, we define `initialState` which is the default state when the app opens (before any user interaction goes on).

 After that, we define a reducer, which takes whatever action that has been `dispatch`ed and decides how to update the state with the action's data.
 If you haven't seen the `Object.assign({}, state, { DATA })` syntax before, it is merging `{ DATA }` onto `state` in a new object (in other words, it returns an updated state with whatever was in `{ DATA }`).
 The reducer returns this updated state.
 The application's state is then updated to that new state.

-Now that the actions will actually do something, lets start adding in data and actions to the components.
+Now that the actions actually **do** things, lets start adding in data and actions to the components.

 Change `src/app/containers/Journal.jsx` to: